CPLamb/WhirlyGlobe-Maply-Site/tutorial/remote_ArcGIS_image_layers.md

 ### Hello Earth
-OK to summarize, in this app we're are going to utilize remote datasets from ESRI's (that's the Environmental Systems Research Institute) [ArcGIS website](https://www.arcgis.com/features/).
+OK to summarize, in this tutorial we're are going to utilize remote datasets from ESRI's (that's the Environmental Systems Research Institute) [ArcGIS website](https://www.arcgis.com/features/).
 ArcGIS is the premier GIS application out there, and it's used by everyone.
 [Check it out](http://resources.arcgis.com/en/help/arcgis-rest-api/), join, whatever, but you'll have to do it on your own time.

 In this app, we are going to load one of their great base maps a National Geographic globe found in their list of base map REST services [here](http://services.arcgisonline.com/arcgis/rest/services).